MTI information for Trusts

-If you would like to have one or more MTI trainees for your ED then please get in touch with the Head of School of Emergency Medicine in your region.
+If you would like to host one or more MTI trainees within your ED and you haven't hosted placements in the past, please get in touch with the Head of School of Emergency Medicine in your region to seek approval.

 MTI trainees in Emergency Medicine can be sourced by the College or directly by the Trust, however, they must meet our eligibility criteria in order to take part in the scheme.

-The Trust must provide full details of the post that they are looking to place an MTI doctor.
+The Trust must provide full details of the post that they are looking to place an MTI doctor into.
 The post must meet the requirements of the MTI scheme, the College and the LETB/Deanery.